Miss-QA/Mail.tm/README.md

 API requests in POSTMAN confirmed that web-site functions operate in the correct way from the inside.
 API requests you can find in POSTMAN Collectiom MAIL.TM.
-The link to the collection is attached: https://api.postman.com/collections/23991426-253cb62a-be29-4ddf-8978-10cb3216da8c?access_key=PMAT-01GT2CMD38A9DJDXAPH8XQHPDP

-In the check-list below you can find all checks that were conducted with Mail.tm web-service, some of them are not included in the test-cases list.
+In the check-list you can find all checks that were conducted with Mail.tm web-service, some of them are not included in the test-cases list.